Canada–Israel relations: Controversies

-Incidents
+Resident diplomatic missions

 The Embassy of Israel in Ottawa is Israel's embassy in Canada.
 It is located at 50 O'Connor Street, suite 1005, in Ottawa, the Canadian capital.
 Israel also operates Canadian regional consulates in Montreal and Toronto.
 In May 2011, it was vandalised with a spray painted message which read "Embassy of War Crimes".

 It was reported in October 2022 that the RCMP had downgraded security for the Embassy of Israel in Ottawa and Israeli head of mission shortly after Nimrod Barkan, the former ambassador of Israel to Canada, retired in November 2019.
 Officials at the Embassy of Israel in Ottawa have stated that in the current climate there is a feeling of being at risk of violence after nearly three years of pushing Global Affairs Canada to increase its security.

+Ambassadors

+In 2013, Vivian Bercovici from Toronto was appointed as the Canadian Ambassador to Israel, and she served until June 2016.
+Currently, Lisa Stadelbauer is the Canadian Ambassador to Israel.
+She has served since 2021.